-- Expenditure can only be reported if the following principles are respected (with the exception of administration costs and preparation costs): - The calculation is based on actual costs. - The costs are definitively borne by the partner body and would not have arisen without the project. - The expenditure has actually been paid out before the end of the reporting period.
+- Expenditure can only be reported if the following principles are respected (with the exception of administration costs and the lump sums for preparation costs and for the predefined phase 2 activities - the latter for 4th call projects only): - The calculation is based on actual costs. - The costs are definitively borne by the partner body and would not have arisen without the project. - The expenditure has actually been paid out before the end of the reporting period.
 Expenditure is considered to be paid when the amount is debited from the partner institution's bank account.
 The payment is usually proven by bank statements.
 The date when the invoice was issued, recorded or booked in the accounting system does not count as a payment date. - The expenditure is directly linked to project implementation and necessary for successful project implementation.